 Your electricity bill for the following year will then be adjusted lower or higher based on your actual electricity consumption in the previous year.

-Related Post: Found that interesting?
+Related Guide: Found that interesting?
 Here are 14 other German cultural norms you should know to avoid getting culture shock when renting in Germany.

 Save Me For Later